Students at ALC…

-ALC is one of seven work-study colleges in the nation.
+ALC is one of nine federally recognized work-study colleges in the nation.
 All full-time students at ALC work at least 10 hours a week to offset the cost of their education.
-Jobs range from grounds and janitorial duties to office positions and teacher assistants.
+Jobs in our Student Work Program range from grounds and janitorial duties to office positions and teaching assistants.

 Don’t Pay Tuition

-For the past several years, ALC has consistently ranked as the Top College for Graduating Students with the Least Amount of Debt, according to U.S. News & World Report.
+Students from our Service Area pay no out-of-pocket tuition.
+For the past several years, ALC has consistently ranked as a Top College for Graduating Students with the Least Amount of Debt, according to U.S. News & World Report.